Interview: Laurence Curtis

 LC: That worries me a bit, but I also think about where I’ve spent my time.
 I grew up going to museums.
 My father used to take me—well, I took him, really.
 I wanted to go to the Hancock Museum, the Science Museum, the Laing Art Gallery.
 We'd go to the beach, but what I really looked forward to was the Hancock—an extraordinary ethnographic museum in Newcastle.
 Even now, I tend to go to collections like the British Museum rather than art galleries.
 I’ll visit galleries for specific artists, but I don’t wander them like I used to.

-LC: Not really.
-I’m not concerned with the chronology of an object.
 What matters is whether it connects with me.
 I look at things, draw them, and take photographs—not mindlessly, like some museum-goers snapping everything without looking.
 I study the objects first, then photograph to take the experience back to the studio.

 MM: Your studio is quite densely packed, almost like a corridor.
 Does that environment shape the scale or nature of your work?